by Martin Maenza

 “Better call the other reservists, too,” said the Peacemaker.

 “Yes,” said the Peacemaker.
-“And I’ll use my contacts at the U.N. to contact someone from THUNDER and try to convince their super-agents to come out of retirement.”
+“And I’ll use my contacts at the U.N. to try to convince the super-agents of THUNDER to come out of retirement.”

 The two heroes quickly scrambled to the communications net to call out the troops.
 But they both had a feeling that their heroic allies were already aware of the situation.